passingthru67/workspaces-to-dock/README.md

 - **Intelligent Hiding:**

     **Dock is fixed and always visible.
 Turn off intelligent hiding** - The dock remains visible at all times.
+There is no need for intelligent hiding.

     **Timing Options**